UPDATED OCT 3, 2019

 If you are craving some time in outdoors, look no further.
-We’ve scoured the land to bring you your guide to the delightful greenery and hiking DC has to offer — without leaving the city’s boundaries.
+We’ve scoured the land to bring you your guide to the best hiking trails the DMV has to offer.

 Right in the midst of metropolitan DC is Rock Creek Park, a green haven offering over 2,000 acres of trails and fresh air within the urban district.
 Popular trails include the Western Ride Trail (about four miles), and the Valley Trail (roughly five miles), which offer woodland paths and easy hiking.
 If you’re super outdoorsy, hit up the Nature Center which features programs for children and adults alike.
 Stop by the visitor centers, too, where you can pick up a map of the trails and picnic areas.
 Think green and have the metro drop you off.
 Plus, your pooch is welcome at this park too!